Event-Grounding Graph: Unified Spatio-Temporal Scene Graph from Robotic Observations: Related works

 \section{Related works}

 Enriching geometric robotic maps with semantic information is a vital step towards achieving deeper scene understanding.
-In addition to methods that integrate rich semantic data into conventional 2D and 3D maps~\cite{rosinolKimeraSLAMSpatial2021, huangVisualLanguageMaps2023a, schmidPanopticMultiTSDFsFlexible2022},~\acp{3dsg} have emerged as an alternative representation and gathered considerable research interests.~\Acp{3dsg} represents spatial concepts, such as rooms and objects, as nodes.
+In addition to methods that integrate rich semantic data into conventional 2D and 3D maps~\cite{rosinolKimeraSLAMSpatial2021, huangVisualLanguageMaps2023a, schmidPanopticMultiTSDFsFlexible2022, mccormacFusionVolumetricObjectLevel2018a, xuMIDFusionOctreebasedObjectLevel2019},~\acp{3dsg}~\cite{armeni3DSceneGraph2019, rosinol3DDynamicScene2020} have emerged as an alternative representation and gathered considerable research interests.~\Acp{3dsg} represents spatial concepts, such as rooms and objects, as nodes.
 As outlined in~\cite{hughesFoundationsSpatialPerception2024}, 3DSGs are metric-semantic; they aim to ground the semantic information of a scene into the map's geometry, specifically through nodes and edges.
-Thus, they provide robots with semantic insights about the scene, enabling them to perform advanced tasks autonomously while maintaining a low memory footprint~\cite{hughesHydraRealtimeSpatial2022a, guConceptGraphsOpenVocabulary3D2023}.
-Notably, Hughes \etal{} introduces Hydra~\cite{hughesHydraRealtimeSpatial2022a, hughesFoundationsSpatialPerception2024}, a real-time~\ac{3dsg} construction framework that solidifies the practical application of this representation on real robots.
-ConceptGraphs~\cite{guConceptGraphsOpenVocabulary3D2023} enhances the semantic information available for object nodes in a~\ac{3dsg} by embedding them with natural language captions generated by a~\ac{vlm}.
+Thus, they provide robots with semantic insights about the scene, enabling them to perform advanced tasks autonomously while maintaining a low memory footprint~\cite{hughesHydraRealtimeSpatial2022c, guConceptGraphsOpenVocabulary3D2024a}.
+Notably, Hughes \etal{} introduces Hydra~\cite{hughesHydraRealtimeSpatial2022c, hughesFoundationsSpatialPerception2024}, a real-time~\ac{3dsg} construction framework that solidifies the practical application of this representation on real robots.
+ConceptGraphs~\cite{guConceptGraphsOpenVocabulary3D2024a} and HOV-SG~\cite{werbyHierarchicalOpenVocabulary3D2024c} enrich the semantic information available for object nodes in a~\ac{3dsg} by incorporating open-vocabulary features into the frameworks.
+By leveraging the rich semantic information available in scene graphs, multiple works have utilized reasoning agents such as~\acp{llm} to perform complex tasks such as pick-and-drop~\cite{ranaSayPlanGroundingLarge2023c}, embodied question-answering~\cite{pmlr-v305-saxena25a}, interactive object search~\cite{honerkampLanguageGroundedDynamicScene2024b}, or rearrangements~\cite{mohammadiMOREMobileManipulation2025}.
 However, current~\acp{3dsg} are limited to grounding semantic information into static spatial concepts and can only handle tasks that do not require awareness of external interactions within the environment.
+Current spatio-temporal~\ac{3dsg} frameworks, such as~\cite{nguyenREACTRealtimeEfficient2025a, schmidKhronosUnifiedApproach2024c, geDynamicGSGDynamic3D2025a}, only focus on updating the geometric features of the environment, and not on the semantic context that causes scene changes.